 Help us do more to protect the planet

 There’s also lots of other things we’re doing on site to help give back to our planet such as trying to ensure food and drink is locally sourced where possible, and using sustainably sourced and recycled materials for festival signage where we can.
-We know we could do more and that’s why for 2018 we’ll be putting together a more detailed environmental policy.
-We'd love to hear your ideas on what we could include - email email@example.com
+We know we could do more and we'd love to hear your ideas on what more we could do - email email@example.com with your ideas.

 Huge thanks to illustrator Ben Javens for the use of his Green Man logo for our Green Space.